How to overcome a fear of dogs: Evidence-based therapy for cynophobia

 In fact, exposure therapy is so effective, one study reported a significant reduction of symptoms in over 90% of participants, which was still maintained at follow-up several years after treatment.3

-Although exposure therapy is by far the most well-researched and scientifically-supported treatment approach for phobias, there are a number of other approaches that are sometimes touted as alternative treatment options.
+Although exposure therapy is by far the most well-researched and scientifically-supported approach for phobias, there are a number of other approaches that are sometimes touted as effective alternatives.

-These alternatives include: hypnotherapy; neuro-linguistic programming (NLP); emotional freedom technique (EFT); cognitive therapy; and anxiety-reducing medications.
+These include: hypnotherapy; neuro-linguistic programming (NLP); emotional freedom technique (EFT); cognitive therapy; and anxiety-reducing medications.

-Hypnotherapy, NLP and EFT are treatment modalities which are not grounded in science or considered to be evidence-based.
-Nonetheless, it could be argued that what really matters is how well a treatment works, rather than how theoretically sound it is.
+Hypnotherapy, NLP and EFT are modalities which are not grounded in science or considered to be evidence-based.
+Nonetheless, it could be argued that what really matters is how well an intervention works, rather than how theoretically sound it is.

-Unfortunately, however, there are very few high-quality scientific studies examining these approaches, and those that do exist consistently fail to demonstrate their effectiveness in the treatment of phobias.4,5
+Unfortunately, however, there are very few high-quality scientific studies examining these approaches for phobias, and those that do exist consistently fail to demonstrate their effectiveness.4,5

 A scientific review of cognitive therapy (a treatment approach which aims to change unhelpful thoughts) concluded that "the literature does not support the utilization of cognitive treatments" for phobias.6 Other studies have found that adding cognitive procedures to exposure therapy provides no additional benefit.2